vinayavasu/SAILORS/README.md

 - **O** now covers two conditions instead of one: gating the action itself, and separately gating any mid-session growth in the capability's scope or permissions.
 - **A** now includes an explicit hand-off rule: when retrieval is another agent's output rather than a static lookup, defer to MAESTRO instead of stretching A to cover it.

+## Roadmap

+- A lightweight proof-of-concept scanner (`/poc`) is in progress, prompted by feedback that the checklist needs a working demonstration, not just documentation.
+- Exploring how SAILORS could pair with an AI Bill of Materials (AIBOM) — using capability discovery to auto-trigger a SAILORS review when something new ships.

 ## Author

 **Vinaya Vasudevan**, AI Security Engineer, CAISP, SANS AIS247